coolant leak low water warning light outlet manifol replace

 Throw away the old manifold and replace with the new one.

-Before fitting the new one clean the surface as there should be some
+Before fitting the new one clean the surface as there should be some Censored

 Do not overtighten the four bolts unless you want to crack the manifold.
-Don't forget it's LR plastic
+Don't forget it's LR plastic Whistle

 Refit all the other stuff.

-Before replacing the manifold I had to top of coolant frequently with Saint Georges, "acqua linda di i nosci muntagni" so I bought two liters of pink fluid for the last topoff.
+Before replacing the manifold I had to top of coolant frequently with Saint Georges, "acqua linda di i nosci muntagni" Laughing so I bought two liters of pink fluid for the last topoff.

 Then purge the system by running the engine and loosening the vent screw.